lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 ## Job notification emails

 SLURM on the systems can send you an email if the status of your job changes as it progresses through the job queue.
-To use this feature you need to specify the email address using the **--mail-user** option and specify the event you want to get notified about using the **--mail-type** option.
+To use this feature, you need to specify the email address using the **--mail-user** option and specify the event you want to get notified about using the **--mail-type** option.
 The following

 ```bash
 #SBATCH --mail-user=fred@institute.se
 #SBATCH --mail-type=END
 ```

-Will send an email to the address fred@institute.se once the job has ended.
+will send an email to the address fred@institute.se once the job has ended.
 Valid type values, selecting the event you can get notified about, are BEGIN, END, FAIL, REQUEUE, and ALL (any state change).

 ## Job dependencies

 To describe job dependencies, use the **-d** option of **sbatch**.
 This is particularly useful for job dependencies, in workflows.

 To illustrate this consider the following example.
 You require a serial job to create a mesh for your simulation.
-Once this has finished, you want to start a parallel job, which uses the mesh.
+Once this has finished, you want to start a parallel job using the mesh.
 You first submit the mesh creation job using **sbatch**

 ```bash
 [fred@aurora Simcode]$ sbatch run_mesh.sh